The Tolerance Induction Program® (TIP)

 By analyzing diagnostic data from thousands of food allergy patients, we effectively group patients based on their lab results and medical history.
 With this data, we discern the specific quantity of food allergen required to induce clinical anaphylaxis.

-These findings provide an understanding of how your child's immune system reacts to 13 specific protein subgroups and help us develop the optimal treatment plan for your child.
+These findings provide an understanding of how your immune system reacts to 13 specific protein subgroups and help us develop the optimal treatment plan for you.

 Through the Tolerance Induction Program, patients will never begin by introducing their anaphylactic allergens but instead build tolerance through dosing biosimilar proteins.
 Biosimilar proteins are safe, non-allergic foods similar in molecular structure to a patient’s allergens.